harrisonluff/Group_Project_Y3/README.md

 - If VS Code offers to enable auto-sync (auto-fetch/pull) - click **yes**.
 This helps prevent working on out of date dev branch.
 This does not auotamtically push your changes, you still choose when to commit and push.

 ## Setup:
 1) Create a GitHub account, and share username with group so you can be added to repo.
+(Note: if you want access post-uni use personal email)
 2) Install Git (version control system used by GitHub).
 Default install options are fine.
 3) Within VS Code:
   - Version control icon on left vertical toolbar